testerbot00000/countr/README.md

 </div>

-**Countr** is a counting bot and can be set up in 3 simple steps.
+**Countr** is a counting bot and can be set up in 3 simple steps, explained.
 1. Add the bot using [this](https://discordapp.com/api/oauth2/authorize?client_id=467377486141980682&permissions=11280&scope=bot) link.
-The bot requires these permissions to function correctly.
 2. Make a channel (for example #counting-channel)
 3. Type `c!channel` in the channel you created

 That's it!
+** **
+<big>Permissions</big>

+If you're super pecky about giving bots permissions, read this:
+- Read Messages
+	- A basic permission that you should allow everyone to have.
+It requires to read the counting channel to see if there are any messages that are not part of the counting.
+It also requires to look for commands.
+- Send Messages
+	- Another basic permission.
+It requires to respond to the commands.
+- Manage Channels
+	- The topic of the channel is used to display the next number.
+- Manage Messages
+	- If a message is not part of the counting or not the next number in the counting, it deletes it.

+If you want to, you can make these permissions only work in the counting channel.

 ** **
 <big>Contributors</big>